NVIDIA/ais-k8s/playbooks/ais-deployment/docs/generate_https_cert.md

-# Generate self-signed cert with ais_https_cert
+# Generate self-signed cert with generate_https_cert

 ## Purpose

-The `ais_https_cert` playbook bootstraps a CA issuer and uses it to issue certificates for the AIS cluster, stored securely as a kubernetes secret.
+The `generate_https_cert` playbook bootstraps a CA issuer and uses it to issue certificates for the AIS cluster, stored securely as a kubernetes secret.

 ## Usage